 Evaluating Emotional Intelligence

 Most large companies today have employed trained psychologists to develop what are known as “competency models” to aid them in identifying, training, and promoting likely stars in the leadership firmament.
-The psychologists have also developed such models for lower-level positions.
-And in recent years, Daniel Goleman has analysed competency models from 188 companies, most of which were large and global and included the likes of Lucent Technologies, British Airways, and Credit Suisse.
+Psychologists have also developed such models for lower-level positions.
+And in recent years, Daniel Goleman has analyzed competency models from 188 companies, most of which were large and global and included the likes of Lucent Technologies, British Airways, and Credit Suisse.